dotnet/csharpstandard/standard/classes.md

 > *Example*: The example below declares a `BitArray` class that implements an indexer for accessing the individual bits in the bit array.
 >
 > <!-- Example: {template:"standalone-lib", name:"Indexers1"} -->
+> <!-- Maintenance Note: A version of this type exists in additional-files as "MyBitArray.cs".
+As such, certain changes to this type definition might need to be reflected in that file, in which case, *all* examples using that file should be tested. -->
 > ```csharp
 > class BitArray
 > {